pokusew/ros-setup/v20/README.md

 * `/etc/ssh/sshd_config` (only when `upload.sh --all` option is used, see below)
 * see contents of [upload.sh](../scripts/upload.sh) script for more info

-Run in the root of this project (`ubuntu-ros`) on your local machine:
+Run in the root of this project (`ros-setup`) on your local machine:
 ```bash
 ./scripts/upload.sh v20 ubuntu20-ros --all
 ```